Dndubussa/blinno-app/GOOGLE_OAUTH_SETUP.md

 3. **CORS Issues**
    - Ensure your application domain is added to the authorized domains in Google Cloud Console
    - Check that your Supabase project URL is correctly configured

+4. **"invalid_request" Error**
+   - This typically means Google OAuth is not properly configured in Supabase
+   - Double-check the Client ID and Client Secret in Supabase Auth settings
+   - Ensure the redirect URIs in Google Cloud Console match what Supabase expects

 ### Debugging Steps